-I considered the MSRP when it was listed on the manufacturer's website.
+We considered the MSRP when it was listed on the manufacturer's website.
 However, most tire brands don't sell tires directly from their website and usually don't list the MSRP.
-In these instances, I considered the lowest price listed by any of the retailers selling the same tire.
+In these instances, we considered the lowest price listed by any of the retailers selling the same tire.
 In most cases, Tire Rack had the best prices, but sometimes Amazon's or Walmart's prices were the lowest.

-Tread-Life Warranty: Before I started my research, I asked several people, all from middle-income homes, what influenced their tire purchases the most, aside from price.
+Tread-Life Warranty: Before we started our research, we asked several people, all from middle-income homes, what influenced their tire purchases the most, aside from price.
 Brenden Farrell, owner of a midsize sedan and hybrid SUV, echoed the most common sentiment: "I am a fan of tire stores having a replacement policy for when they die prematurely."
 What Brenden is referring to is the tread-life warranty, and it's often what separates similarly priced tires.